robguevarra/gh-website/ProjectDocs/Build_Notes/active/dashboard-stability_phase-3_state-persistence-navigation.md

 ## Proposed Solutions

 ### Chosen Approach: Option B - Store-Centric Refresh Logic
 This approach modifies the existing auth flow for correctness and centralizes data refresh logic within the Zustand store actions.
-Components trigger loads, but the store determines if a fetch is needed based on data staleness.
+Components trigger loads, but the store determines if a fetch is needed based on data staleness, unless explicitly forced by the component due to parameter changes.

 **Pros:**
 - Addresses root causes of both logout and refresh issues.